 Alcohol - consumption must be very strictly restricted in the above conditions as it causes dehydration and worsens the condition.

 Fiber - High fiber diets with plenty of salads is seen to have a significant effect in controlling the precipitation of kidney stone.
 Those eating a lot of non - vegetarian food with a low vegetable and fruit intake are seen to be more prone to stone formation.
 Vegetables help to decrease urinary oxalate excretion while high protein intake increases urinary calcium excretion.

 People trying weight reduction by low carbohydrate and high protein diets-namely, Atkins diet, etc, can end up with kidney problems due to a build up of nitrogen and overworked kidneys.
 Those who do crash diets like G.M. diet, cabbage soup diet etc. has not only fat breakdown but also protein and muscle breakdown and these waste products again overload the kidney and cause problems.

 Young sports people who eat large quantities of chicken and other protein foods

 or take protein supplements without proper medical super vision can have a kidney problem.
 As Sports Nutritionist, in the National

 Cricket Academy, we have found out of 25 boys atleast 10-12 boys showed high blood urea and uric acid levels which could be because

 of insufficient water intake and high consumption of chicken.

-take large doses of vitamin and mineral supplements like Vit C,
+Also those who take large doses of vitamin and mineral supplements like Vit C,

 zinc, calcium etc. can over tax the kidney.